University of Minnesota Procedure

 1. Review relevant document (e.g., Request for Proposal or Request for Application, draft research agreement, draft Material Transfer Agreement).

-Upon receipt of these documents, grant administrators in Sponsored Projects Administration review the document for clauses that:
+Upon receipt of these documents, grant and contract officers (GCOs) in Sponsored Projects Administration review the documents for clauses that:

 1. the existence of the contract or grant;